auwsmit/dotfiles/README.md

-# Mah Dotfiles
+# README

 These are my dotfiles.
-I mostly made them by stealing good ideas and snippets from other people.
+Primarily made by stealing good ideas and snippets from other people.
 I try to keep things commented and organized.

 Regarding Vim, if  something isn't commented, it means you can probably `:help`